ParzivalHack/DefacementMonitor/README.md

 ## 🔒 Security Note

 Always ensure you're using this tool on websites you own or have permission to monitor.
 Unauthorized monitoring of websites may be illegal in some jurisdictions.
 User discretion is advised.
-The creator of this tool takes no responsibility in unauthorized monitoring activities or any potential damage related to its use.
+The creator of this tool takes no responsibility in unauthorized monitoring activities or any potential damage related.

 ## 🤝 Contributing